 - The actuarial valuation of the claims liability may vary in subsequent valuations.
-Key components of this are: - Building cost escalation - o Enhanced foundation costs and the impact on build costs - EQC contributions to the repair of land damage and impact on foundation costs - o EQC event apportionment and contributions to building costs - Collectability of reinsurance recoveries - The risk margin, currently 10%, is subject to ongoing review by the Actuaries and may be reduced to a level more in line with business as usual property claims as greater certainty is achieved in the Actuarial assumptions.
+Key components of this are: - Ultimate claim numbers - Building cost escalation - Repair scope creep due to engineering and compliance requirements and customer expectations - Enhanced foundation costs and the impact on build costs - o EQC contributions to the repair of land damage and impact on foundation costs - Collectability of reinsurance recoveries - The risk margin, currently 10%, is subject to ongoing review by the Actuaries and may be reduced to a level more in line with business as usual property claims as greater certainty is achieved in the Actuarial assumptions.
 The forecast is prepared on the basis that the risk margin remains at 10%. - The life of the earthquake reconstruction project is dependent upon the rate of completion of rebuilds and repairs.
 Should current build/repair forecasts not be met the timeframe of the project may increase which will impact on claims handling expenses and building cost escalation.